Turning Tabular Foundation Models into Graph Foundation Models

-Our GNN setup closely follows the architecture and hyperparameter optimization procedure from GraphLand~\citep{GraphLand}, with two main differences.
+\paragraph{GNNs} Our GNN setup closely follows the architecture and hyperparameter optimization procedure from GraphLand~\citep{GraphLand}, with two main differences.
 First, we introduce early stopping with a patience of 100 steps to accelerate training.
 Second, we use unified hyperparameter search spaces for both feature and target preprocessing, rather than dataset-specific spaces used in GraphLand.
 See our code for more details.
-Note that the last modification only affects the preprocessing hyperparameters, while the search grids for learning rate and dropout remain identical to those in GraphLand.
+Note that this latter modification only affects the preprocessing hyperparameters, while the search grids for learning rate and dropout remain identical to those in GraphLand.

-\paragraph{PEARL integration} In the ablation studies described in \Cref{sec:ablation}, we evaluate the effect of integrating PEARL with both GNN and LightGBM models.
+\paragraph{PEARL integration} In the ablation studies described in Section~\ref{sec:ablation}, we evaluate the effect of integrating PEARL with both GNN and LightGBM models.
 For GNNs, we concatenate PEARL outputs with the initial node features, and train the combined model end-to-end.
 For LightGBM, due to the challenge of end-to-end training with PEARL, we use the outputs from the same randomly initialized PEARL as in our G2T-FM (ICL) experiments.